 It is a dangerous world out there -especially for our dogs.
-There are many evil threats that are just lurking around the corner waiting to pounce on an unsuspecting dog.
-That is why I am starting a
+There are many evil threats that are just lurking around the corner, waiting to pounce on an unsuspecting canine.
+This is why I am starting a

 Dog Threat-Down List.